 If Canadian employers in one of these four provinces could not find workers to meet their demand, they can hire foreign nationals.

-To know more Atlantic Atlantic Immigration Pilot program, you can visit A Guideline to the Latest Atlantic Immigration Pilot Program blog.
+To know more Atlantic Atlantic Immigration Pilot program, you can visit A Guideline to the Latest Atlantic Immigration Pilot Program blog by going through the left sidebar.

 2. Business visa